Current Work...

 An Ontological / Phenomonological Model

 If there ever was a time for a new model of leadership, that time is now.
-The new Leadership Course created by Werner Erhard, Michael C. Jensen, Steve Zaffron and Kari Granger will acquaint you with a new approach of leadership; a new and unique model of leadership based on access to leadership (being a leader) and integrity.
+The course Being A Leader and The Effective Exercise of Leadership created by Werner Erhard, Michael C. Jensen, Steve Zaffron, Kari Granger and Jeri Echeverria is a new and unique model of leadership that leaves participants being a leader and exercising leadership effectively as their natural self-expression.

 In the course participants discover a new and powerful model of integrity and the difference between management and leadership.
 The course is designed to open up and leave participants with an expanded personal opportunity - ways of being, thinking, planning, and action that leave them being a leader and exercising leadership effectively.
 This new model of leadership and its practice is applicable for all domains of leadership, including personal leadership (being the leader of yourself and your own life) and team and organizational leadership in school, business, and any other area in which one would like to make a difference (e.g. family, community, and politics).